Teenager Saves to Buy Used Car

 The expenses that a teen must be aware of are gas, maintenance and car insurance.
 As a parent we must teach our teens that their chose of a used car should be economical to buy, regarding fuel, service and repairs.
 That is the first consideration in choosing a car, not looks.

-Some of the better choices of used cars are the Honda Civic which meets the parent’s safety and economy having won the “Car of the Year” award from Motor Trend Magazine and it is one of the top picks of the Consumer Reports Magazine.
+Some of the better choices of used cars are the Honda Civic which has won the “Car of the Year” award from Motor Trend Magazine, and it is one of the top picks of the Consumer Reports Magazine.
 As the new price on these cars runs about $15,000, a used car will probably be affordable.

 The Toyota Corolla is another good choice.
-It is fuel economical and even more affordable to buy used than the Civic.
-The Toyota Corolla also has advanced safety features available so if you are buying a used Corolla.
-It isn’t technically a sports car but it does have a sleek design making it popular with teens.
+It is fuel economical, and even more affordable to buy used than the Civic.
+The Toyota Corolla also has advanced safety features available.
+It isn’t technically a sports car, but it does have a sleek design making it popular with teens.